 Look, we love the happy hours, the ski resorts, the restaurants and hikes, but when it comes to Lake Tahoe, it’s all about the lake.
 In the summer, that’s an easy sell.
 In winter or spring?

 Thankfully, our friends at the M.S.
-Dixie and Tahoe Gal are doing their part to get you out on the lake even when the temperatures are low.
-Both companies offer year-round scenic Emerald Bay cruises, with sunset happy hour and daytime cruises.
+Dixie and Tahoe Gal are doing their part to get you out on the lake, no matter the season.
+Both companies offer year-round scenic Emerald Bay cruises, with sunset happy hour and daytime cruises, and when the seasons shift again you can trade these mellow outings for the snowy adventures in our Lake Tahoe winter activities archive.

 Ranging from 1-3 hours, select a cruise that fits your schedule, then head out for the ultimate Tahoe experience.
 Hang in the heated cabins, get some fresh air on the upper deck or sip a glass of wine from the in-cabin bar.

-Depart from Tahoe City on the north shore with Tahoe Gal, or Zephyr Cove on the south shore with the M.S.
-Dixie.
-Either way, the slow cruise along Emerald Bay’s iconic Fannette Island is simply one of those Lake Tahoe things that you just can’t miss.
+There’s other good Lake Tahoe boat cruise options out there too—but a slow cruise along Emerald Bay’s iconic Fannette Island is simply one of those Lake Tahoe things that you just can’t miss.